 Step 2.
 Choose a LinkedIn Carousel Template

-Now that you have your Canva account set up, it's time to find the perfect template for your carousel post.
+Now that you have your Supergrow account set up, it's time to find the perfect template for your carousel post.

-When you’re selecting a template, keep these things in mind:
+When selecting a template, keep this in mind: choose a design that matches your brand colors.

 After finding a template you like, simply click on it to start editing.

-Even with the ‘Free’ version, you can still customize every element of the template you’ve chosen.
+With Supergrow’s template, you can customize every element of the template you’ve chosen.

 Step 3.
 Design Your Cover Slide